zio/zio-http/docs/website/docs/v1.x/dsl/socket/socket.md

 ### Using `provideEnvironment`

-You can use the `provideEnvironment` to provide a Socket with its required environment, which eliminates its dependency on R.
+You can use the `provideEnvironment` operator to provide a Socket with its required environment, which eliminates its dependency on R.

 :::info
 This operation assumes that the Socket requires an environment of type `R`.